julien-sobczak/typio/README.md

 This will create builds of your application in the `build/` directory, optimized to be served in production.

-By default, GitHub project resources (under `/content/github/`) are not copied.
-You need to run the scripts `python link-content.py`.
-This script only copies enabled projects (useful to limit the space consumption on Firebase Hosting.)

 You can then serve the built versions by giving `polymer serve` a folder to serve from:

 ```